albertan017/LLM4Decompile/train/README.md

-## Here's the guide on how to construct the training data.
+## Simple demo on constructing the training data.
+Note we use ExeBench as our final dataset.

 Before compiling, please clone the [AnghaBench](https://github.com/brenocfg/AnghaBench) dataset.